Stadink/test/README.md

   3) Apply your changes
   4) Press the _Save_ button and wait for image to re-convert
 * To remove image from list:
-  1) Press the three dots under below the needed image
+  1) Press the three dots under/below (что-то одно) the needed image
   2) Press the _Remove image_ button
 * To export image to _.txt_ file:
   1) Press the three dots under below the needed image